What are the most important things to know about enfuvirtide?

-- Injection site reactions, including itching, swelling, redness, pain or discomfort, rash, bruising, hardened skin, or bumps.
-If the is severe or you have pain, redness, or swelling around the injection site that does not go away within a few days or gets worse, contact your health care provider right away.
+- Mild to moderate , including itching, swelling, redness, pain or discomfort, rash, bruising, hardened skin, or bumps.
+If the injection site reaction is severe or you have pain, redness, or swelling around the injection site that does not go away within a few days or gets worse, contact your health care provider right away.

-- Nerve pain ( ) or numbness, burning, or prickling feeling of your skin ( ) that lasts up to 6 months.
-This is likely caused by injecting enfuvirtide close to large nerves or near joints.
+- Nerve pain ( ) or numbness, burning, or prickling feeling of your skin ( ) that can last up to 6 months.
+This is likely caused by injecting enfuvirtide close to large nerves.
 (This side effect has been reported with use of the Biojector 2000 needle-free device to inject enfuvirtide.)

 - Bruising and/or collection of blood under the skin.
 (This side effect has also been reported with use of the Biojector 2000 needle-free device.)

 - Bleeding after your injection.
-People who take medicines that affect blood clotting (anticoagulants) or people with or other blood clotting problems may have a higher risk.
+People who take medicines that affect blood clotting ( ) or people with or other blood clotting problems may have a higher risk.

 - Changes in your (called or IRIS).
 IRIS is a condition that sometimes occurs when the immune system begins to recover after treatment with an HIV medicine.
 As the immune system gets stronger, it may have an increased response to a previously hidden infection.